schaferjart/MakeYaMamaLearnEnglish/README.md

 When I told her to watch a series with subtitles she said, that this does not work for her because of slang and speed.
 When I gave her my phone after telling ChatGPT to be a benevolent English tutor she screamed at me to tell my phone to speak slower.

 So I asked her what she likes and she said reading books.
-Maybe your Mama does too.
+Maybe your Mama does too...
 So probably 20 years after the last self made present:

 No drawing, recipe for a spicy tomato sauce or origami birds - all stuff that lies around - but technology to move smoother around!